Skip to content

 - Entertainment ¥300 (linked to batch 2, evidence images ×2)

-The expected return field carries delivery-warning colors: overdue red / within 7 days orange / due red + text labels.
+The expected return / delivery date carries warning colors: overdue red / within 7 days orange / due + text label.

 FieldDescription